 You should provide emotional and professional support as well.
 Lay out a clear developer career path for them.
 Have regular meetings with them and ask them to come up with a personal development plan with goals and real actions they want to take to reach their professional goals.
 Not everyone wants to be an engineering manager, so the best way to handle it is to provide two main career paths: one that leads to engineering management and another to craftsmanship (engineering with a lot of technical knowledge).

 When it comes to high-potential employees, they need to visualize their career elevation to feel appreciated.
 Everyone is thinking about how to achieve their personal and professional goals, so you need to find a way to set up a rewarding and motivational relationship between your employees and their managers, in order to encourage them, honor their efforts, and make them confident.
 A monthly or bi-monthly 30-minute meeting with every team member could clear up any possible doubts.

-According to the State of Software Development 2019, when evaluating aspects of company culture, learning, growth and development ranked as the most important factors to technologists.
+According to the State of Software Development report, when evaluating aspects of company culture, learning, growth and development ranked as the most important factors to technologists.